humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails9.md

 more) time to get to a point where the front-end is thought through to ensure users can perform the intended actions of an application with little (or no) help from you, the developer.
-If you're interested in this component of the software lifecycle, I would encourage you to consider taking the [Introduction to Web Development and Design Principals][design] course.
+If you're interested in this component of the software lifecycle, I would encourage you to consider taking a course in web development and design principles.
+Sometimes we even have them at [HILT](http://www.dhtraining.org/hilt/course/introduction-to-web-development-design-and-principles/)!

 [design]: http://www.dhtraining.org/hilt/course/introduction-to-web-development-design-and-principles/